Cosmic-Citrus/projectile-motion/readme.md

 * compare with projectiles of other shapes

-* account for rotation when calculating cross-sectional area of non-spherical projectile
+* account for rotation when calculating cross-sectional area of non-spherical projectiles

 ## License